 Punitive damages are possible in some Wisconsin personal injury cases.
-However, not everyone who is able to recover compensatory damages for things such as medical costs, lost income, and pain and suffering is able to recover punitive damages after a Wisconsin accident.
-Instead, Wisconsin law limits when a plaintiff may recover punitive damages.
+However, not everyone who can recover compensatory damages for things such as medical costs, lost income, and pain and suffering can recover punitive damages after a Wisconsin accident.

 What Wisconsin Law Says About Punitive Damages

-- A plaintiff may receive punitive damages if the plaintiff can prove that the defendant acted “maliciously toward the plaintiff” or with “intentional disregard of the rights of the plaintiff.”
+According to Wisconsin Statutes, Section 895.043, a plaintiff may receive punitive damages if the plaintiff can prove that the defendant acted “maliciously toward the plaintiff” or with “intentional disregard of the rights of the plaintiff.”

-- The plaintiff must prove the case for punitive damages to the court with evidence.
+The plaintiff must prove the case for punitive damages to the court with evidence.
 The plaintiff may also provide evidence about the defendant’s wealth or ability to pay an award of punitive damages.

-- The decision about punitive damages will be made by the jury or the judge independently of the case for liability and compensatory damages.
+The decision about punitive damages will be made by the jury or the judge independently of the case for liability and compensatory damages.

 Not every person with a strong personal injury case should seek punitive damages.
 Before you decide whether to pursue punitive damages, we encourage you to talk to an experienced Wisconsin personal injury lawyer who has brought punitive damages cases before Wisconsin courts in previous cases and who knows how to protect all of your rights.